AleksanderOrtenburger/Recruitment-Layout/README.md

 # Recrutiment-Layout
 This layout was one of recruitment tasks to software house .
-Made using:
-*HTML5
+It was made using: *HTML5
 *CSS3
 *React.JS
 *SASS